Biden signs law that makes sesame the ninth major food allergen

 The new law attempts to change that.

-According to Lisa Gable, chief executive of FARE, 1.6 million Americans suffer from sesame allergies.
+According to Lisa Gable, chief executive of FARE, 1.6 million Americans have sesame allergies.
 This law will require foods containing sesame to be clearly labeled by January 2023.
 But perhaps more significant, the legislation says the Department of Health and Human Services must prioritize regular reviews of promising food allergy treatments and research.

 And this research will, for the first time, have an outlet for wide dissemination via the Dietary Guidelines for Americans.
-The Department of Health and Human Services and the Agriculture Department have issued dietary guidelines for Americans every five years since 1980, but about babies and toddlers they’ve been mum until 2020.
+The Department of Health and Human Services and the Agriculture Department have issued the dietary guidelines every five years since 1980, but about babies and toddlers they’ve been mum until 2020.
 The guidelines are the road map for how the government administers school lunches and food assistance programs, and they often influence how food manufacturers formulate their products so they can participate in those programs, which buy $100 billion worth of food a year.

-The 2020 guidelines contained three paragraphs about introducing infants to potentially allergenic foods — infants at high risk of peanut allergy should be introduced at 4 to 6 months; cow’s milk as a beverage by one year — and stated that “there is no evidence that delaying introduction of allergenic foods, beyond when other complementary foods are introduced, helps to prevent food allergy.”
+The 2020 guidelines contained three paragraphs about introducing infants to potentially allergenic foods — babies at high risk of peanut allergy should be introduced at 4 to 6 months; cow’s milk as a beverage by one year — and stated that “there is no evidence that delaying introduction of allergenic foods, beyond when other complementary foods are introduced, helps to prevent food allergy.”

 Previous dietary guidelines did not contain suggestions for the introduction of allergenic foods.